cyrillkuettel/blog/web/_posts/2022-01-26-design-patterns.markdown

 ---

-# Books
+# Reading
-I've always like to read books.
-I mostly read novels, however, from time to time I will read a technical book.
+I read a lot.
+I prefer to read fiction.
+From time to time, I do read books about programming, software development and various topics surrounding that area.
+I decided to pick up "Gang of Four" Design Patterns.

 # Design Patterns